SRT / VTT / ASS Subtitle Formats

-SRT (SubRip Subtitle), VTT (WebVTT), and ASS (Advanced SubStation Alpha) are 3 very common subtitle formats.
-The following details each subtitle format, its attributes, and settings.
+SRT (SubRip Subtitle), VTT (WebVTT), and ASS (Advanced SubStation Alpha) are three very common subtitle formats.
+Below is a detailed introduction to each subtitle format, including their properties and settings.

 SRT Subtitle Format